-The Academy for Sports Dentistry (ASD) "recommends the use of a properly fitted mouthguard.
+The ASD "recommends the use of a properly fitted mouthguard.
 It encourages the use of a custom fabricated mouthguard made over a dental cast and delivered under the supervision of a dentist.
-The ASD strongly supports and encourages a mandate for use of a properly fitted mouthguard in all collision and contact sports."41 During fabrication of the mouthguard, it is recommended to establish proper anterior occlusion of the maxillary and mandibular arches as this will prevent or reduce injury by better absorbing and distributing the force of impact.41 The practitioner also should consider the patient's vertical dimension of occlusion, personal comfort, and breathing ability.39 By providing cushioning between the maxilla and mandible, mouthguards also may reduce the incidence or severity of condylar displacement injuries as well as the potential for concussions.^{8,42}
+The ASD strongly supports and encourages a mandate for use of a properly fitted mouthguard in all collision and contact sports."
+During fabrication of the mouthguard, it is recommended to establish proper anterior occlusion of the maxillary and mandibular arches as this will prevent or reduce injury by better absorbing and distributing the force of impact.
+The practitioner also should consider the patient's vertical dimension of occlusion, personal comfort, and breathing ability.
+By providing cushioning between the maxilla and mandible, mouthguards also may reduce the incidence or severity of condylar displacement injuries as well as the potential for concussions.

-Due to the continual shifting of teeth in orthodontic therapy, the exfoliation of primary teeth, and the eruption of permanent teeth, a custom-fabricated mouthguard may not fit the young athlete soon after the impression is obtained.43 Several block-out methods used in both the dental operatory and laboratory may incorporate space to accommodate for future tooth movement and dental development.43 By anticipating required space changes, a custom fabricated mouthguard may be made to endure several sports seasons.43
+Due to the continual shifting of teeth in orthodontic therapy, the exfoliation of primary teeth, and the eruption of permanent teeth, a custom-fabricated mouthguard may not fit the young athlete soon after the impression is obtained.
+Several block-out methods used in both the dental operatory and laboratory may incorporate space to accommodate for future tooth movement and dental development.
+By anticipating required space changes, a custom fabricated mouthguard may be made to endure several sports seasons.

 Parents play an important role in the acquisition of a mouthguard for young athletes.
-In a 2004 national fee survey, custom mouthguards ranged from \$60 to \$285.44 In a study to determine the acceptance of the 3 types of mouthguards by 7- and 8-year old children playing soccer, only 24% of parents surveyed were willing to pay \$25 for a custom mouthguard.45 Therefore, cost may be a barrier.44
+In a 2004 national fee survey, custom mouthguards ranged from \$60 to \$285.
+In a study to determine the acceptance of the three types of mouthguards by seven and eight-year-old children playing soccer, only 24 percent of surveyed parents were willing to pay \$25 for a custom mouthguard.
+Thus, cost may be a barrier.
+However, in a study of children receiving mouthguards at no cost, 29 percent never wore the mouthguard, 32 percent wore it occasionally, 15.9 percent wore it initially but quit wearing it after one month, and only 23.2 percent wore the mouthguard when needed.

-Attitudes of officials, coaches, parents, and players about wearing mouthguards influence their usage.46 Although coaches are perceived as the individuals with the greatest impact on whether or not players wear mouthguards, parents view themselves as equally responsible for maintaining mouthguard use.^{46,47} However, surveys of parents regarding the indications for mouthguard usage reveal a lack of complete understanding of the benefits of mouthguard use.46 Players' perceptions of mouthguard use and comfort largely determine their compliance and enthusiasm.^{34,45} Therefore, the dental profession needs to influence and educate all stakeholders about the risk of sports-related orofacial injuries and available preventive strategies.^{32,44,48} Routine dental visits can be an opportunity to initiate patient/parent education and make appropriate recommendations for use of a properly-fitted athletic mouthguard.15
+Attitudes of officials, coaches, parents, and players about wearing mouthguards influence their usage.
+Although coaches are perceived as the individuals with the greatest impact on whether or not players wear mouthguards, parents view themselves as equally responsible for maintaining mouthguard use.
+However, surveys of parents regarding the indications for mouthguard usage reveal a lack of complete understanding of the benefits of mouthguard use.57 Compared to other forms of protective equipment, mouthguard use received only moderate parental support in youth soccer programs.
+A survey commissioned by the American Association of Orthodontists (AAO) reported that 67 percent of parents stated their children do not wear a mouthguard during organized sports.
+The survey also found that 84 percent do not wear mouthguards while participating in organized sports because it is not required, even though other protective equipment such as helmets and shoulder pads is mandatory.
+Players' perceptions of mouthguard use and comfort largely determine their compliance and enthusiasm.
+Therefore, the dental profession needs to influence and educate all stakeholders about the risk of sports-related orofacial injuries and available preventive strategies.
+Routine dental visits can be an opportunity to initiate patient/parent education and make appropriate recommendations for use of a properly-fitted athletic mouthguard.